kostya/LangArena/README.md

 ### Origin & Approach

-The suite originated in Crystal, with AI tools accelerating initial translations to other languages.
-This served as a productivity baseline — every implementation then required substantial manual correction, optimization, and verification to ensure idiomatic correctness and fair benchmarking.
+The suite started with my original implementation in Crystal.
+AI tools assisted in translating it to other languages.
+Throughout this process, I reviewed and edited the implementation for semantic correctness and logical consistency to ensure idiomatic accuracy and fair benchmarking.

 **Sources:** Benchmark ideas were taken from: